 Tilos Geography

-The tiny island of Tilos belongs to the Dodecanese group.
-It is located north of Rhodes, between Halki and Nisyros.
-With a coastline of 63 km and a size of 63 sq. km., Tilos is a small island with few permanent inhabitants.
-The geographical characteristic of Tilos is the large bays that form safe beaches, such as the Bays of Eristos, Livadia and Agios Antonios.
+The small island of Tilos belongs to the Dodecanese group and is located north of Rhodes, between Halki and Nisyros.
+With a coastline of 63 km and an area of 63 sq. km, Tilos is a remote island with few permanent inhabitants.
+Tilos geography is characterized by large bays that create sheltered beaches, such as the Bays of Eristos and Agios Antonios.
+These natural harbors have historically played a significant role in the island’s maritime activities and settlement patterns.

 Discover the Map of Tilos

-MapView the map of Tilos with the main villages, beaches, and sightseeing.
-Also, the location of the port and the airport.
+MapView the map of Tilos with the main villages, beaches, and sights, as well as the location of the port.

 View: Map of Tilos